GoekeLab/sg-nex-data/docs/SG-NEx_blow5_conversion_tutorial.md

 If successful, a merged BLOW5 file called reads.blow5 will be created along with its index reads.blow5.idx.
 You can rename these files to what you want.

+Note that, there are a few samples where some of the original FAST5 files are corrupted, which the above mentioned method will fail.
+Converting such samples need some manual FAST5 file curation, which is too advanced to be discussed here.

 ## **Reference**

 If you use the
-dataset from SG-NEx in your work, please cite the following paper.

-Chen, Ying, et al. “A systematic benchmark of Nanopore long read RNA sequencing for transcript level analysis in human cell lines.” bioRxiv (2021). doi: <https://doi.org/10.1101/2021.04.21.440736>
+dataset from SG-NEx in your work, please cite: Chen, Ying, et al. “A systematic benchmark of Nanopore long read RNA sequencing for transcript level analysis in human cell lines.” bioRxiv (2021). doi: <https://doi.org/10.1101/2021.04.21.440736>

-If you used S/BLOW5 in your work, please cite the following paper.

-Gamaarachchi, H., Samarakoon, H., Jenner, S.P. et al. “Fast nanopore sequencing data analysis with SLOW5.”
+If you used S/BLOW5 in your work, please cite: Gamaarachchi, H., Samarakoon, H., Jenner, S.P. et al. “Fast nanopore sequencing data analysis with SLOW5.”
 Nat Biotechnol 40, 1026–1029 (2022). https://doi.org/10.1038/s41587-021-01147-4